tatemazer/AcaiaArduinoBLE/README.md

 A kit can also be ordered by visiting [tatemazer.com](https://tatemazer.com/store)

+If you choose to build your own from scratch, v2.0 is recommended as it requires only through-hole components

 Join the discord for updates and support: https://discord.gg/NMXb5VYtre

 [![Video showing developmnent of the shotStopper](https://img.youtube.com/vi/434hrQDGtxo/0.jpg)](https://youtu.be/434hrQDGtxo)